Assistant Professor, International Affairs

 PhD Anthropology, Columbia UniversityBA (Hons) Social Anthropology, University of Sussex

 Antina von Schnitzler is an Assistant Professor in the Graduate Program of International Affairs and an affiliate faculty member in the Department of Anthropology.
 She received her PhD in Anthropology from Columbia University in 2010.
 Before joining the New School she was a Visiting Assistant Professor in the Anthropology Department at Reed College.
 Her research and teaching has focused on citizenship and political subjectivities, the anthropology of infrastructure and technology, liberalism and neoliberalism, colonialism and postcoloniality, and South Africa.
-She is currently working on a book manuscript based on ethnographic and archival research in Johannesburg and Soweto, tentatively entitled Democracy’s Infrastructure: Citizenship, Technology and the Materiality of Politics in South Africa.
+She is currently working on a book manuscript based on ethnographic and archival research in Johannesburg and Soweto, tentatively entitled Democracy’s Infrastructure: Neoliberalism, Techno-Politics and Citizenship after Apartheid.

 Cities and Citizenship; Cities, Infrastructure, Development (co-taught with Stephen Collier); Global Flows; Techno-Politics; Urban Africa

-Milano School of International Affairs, Management, and Urban Policy72 Fifth Avenue, Room 624New York, NY 10011
+Milano School of International Affairs, Management, and Urban Policy72 Fifth Avenue, Room 606New York, NY 10011